mtlynch/mtlynch.io/_posts/2019-12-19-simple-vue-pre-rendered.md

 ## SPA problem #2: Search engine optimization (SEO)

 Unlike social networking sites, search engines _do_ render websites using JavaScript.
-The problem is that [they can't do it perfectly](https://twitter.com/JohnMu/status/1018956456304037893).
+The problem is that [it's impossible for them to do it perfectly](https://twitter.com/JohnMu/status/1018956456304037893).

 Many websites use JavaScript to continuously update a page's contents while the user views it.
 From Google's perspective, when is a page "done" rendering and ready for indexing?
-With a regular SPA, Google tries to index your page, but you have no guarantee that they'll index it correctly.
+With a regular SPA, Google will try to index your page, but you have no guarantee that they'll index it correctly.

 ## Nuxt to the rescue